 Studies show that North Americans spend an average of eight to ten hours online each day, so it makes sense that there are an abundance of online advertising options that are accessible to almost anyone with a credit card.
 Google Adwords allows you to purchase advertising space on websites and place ads before Youtube videos, while Facebook, Instagram, and Twitter all have features allowing you to make your content more visible on social media.
 In all of these cases, you have the opportunity to target a specific demographic by choosing the location, age, sex, and interests of your audience.
 Another huge benefit to online advertising is that you have access to the analytic data, which lets you see how many people saw your content and in some cases, you only have to pay when someone clicks on your ad, meaning that none of your ad dollars go to waste.

 Print Advertising is the longest-standing form of advertising that we know today and continues to be used in the arts community to promote productions and events.
 Advertising in print ranges in cost, depending on the newspaper or magazine outlet that you choose to submit it to.
-Larger newspapers and magazines will often charge a greater fee than your local community paper or an independent publisher for instance.
+Larger newspapers and magazines will often charge a greater fee than your local community paper or an independent publisher.
 Some publications offer specific pricing for not-for-profit or charitable organizations or offer print advertising as part of larger sponsorship asks.
 It is important when buying print ad space that you pay attention to the dimensions they are asking for as well as border allowance (and perhaps other parameters required by each individual print company) for the design of your advertisement.
 Lastly, most print publications submit copies regularly to Library and Archives Canada, so advertising in print can contribute to the archival record of your event as well!

 Other options for advertising in print include featured ads in a show program.
 Consider partnering with another theatre production for an ‘ad swap,’ providing them with free space in your program and placing an ad in their program in return.
 This will help give you increased visibility as well.